git-artes/docker-gnuradio/README.md

 **Known problems:**
 - When you `sudo` it may output `sudo: setrlimit(RLIMIT_CORE): Operation not permitted`.
 You may ignore this.
+- I've ran into problems with unfound packages during the `apt-get install` part after updating some containers.
+A quick and dirty solution is to purge all containers through `docker system prune -a` (**warning**: you'll eliminate all your previous containers).

 IIE Instituto de Ingeniería Eléctrica
 Facultad de Ingeniería